Kurelees History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Kurelees is a name whose history dates far back into the mists of early British times to the days of the Anglo-Saxon tribes.
 It is a name for a person who was believed to be free from care or unconcerned.
-The nickname is derived from the Old English word carleas, which referred to the personal characteristics of the bearer.
+The nickname is derived from the Old English word carleas, which referred to a "cheerful, merry" person.

 Early Origins of the Kurelees family